growabeard/monitree-fluter/README.md

-# monitree-fluter
+# monitree-front
-The flutter client for the monitree app.
+The front end client for the monitree app.